David Rome and Hope Martin

 Instructors David Rome and Hope Martin have been teaching together for over ten years throughout North America.
 Both are qualified Focusing Trainers as well as Buddhist meditation teachers.

-Hope Martin has taught the Alexander Technique for 25 years and trains teachers at the American Center for the Alexander Technique.
-A certified Focusing trainer, she operates Hope Martin Studio in New York City.
+Hope Martin has taught the Alexander Technique for 30 years, trains Alexander teachers at the American Center for the Alexander Technique and operates Hope Martin Studio in New York City.
+She is a meditation instructor and a Focusing trainer.
+Her particular passion is in helping her students discover how easeful, upright posture is an expression of their human dignity, confidence, and innate wakefulness.